luigibonati/mlcolvar/plumed_interfaces/README.md

 ## Test inputs

-The `test_inputs` folder contains example folders for two simple systems (alanine and NaCl) that can be used to test the available interfaces and possibile modifications.
+The `test_inputs` folder contains example folders for two simple systems (alanine and NaCl) that can be used to test the available interfaces and possible modifications.
 Two run scripts are provided for the two systems as example:

 - `test_inputs/test_alanine.sh`